LLnCSoftware/mserve/README(original).md

 * A code change that supports a new API, but still supports the old API.
 * A code change that supports a new API, but does not supports the old API.
 * A code change that improves efficiency or fix a bug and does not change any of the operation names, the arguments they take, what they do or what they return, so no need for any client to change and thus no need to have a new API ID.

+## todo-p4
+[Document scaling characteristics]
+QUESTION: We should specify our scaling boundaries:
+1. What's the max number of servants we've tested?
+2. Are there message size limits?
+3. What resource constraints should teams plan for?
+This helps teams plan capacity effectively.
 * A configuration change, such as moving from one EC2 instance type to another or changing an environment var that impacts how much memory the KTV instance is allowed to grow to use.